mapbox/DEPRECATED-mapbox-ios-sdk/README.markdown

 Based on the Route-Me iOS map library (Alpstein fork) with custom [MapBox][mapbox] additions.

-Requires iOS 5 or greater.
+Requires iOS 5 and Xcode 4.3 or greater.
 Does not yet support ARC.

 Undergoing rapid development, so the `develop` branch is currently recommended.